AshuMok/alx-system_engineering-devops/README.md

-Write a script that prints the effective username of the current user.
+Create a script that counts the number of directories in the PATH.